srdjan-tehnicar/srdjan-tehnicar/README.md

 Here are some ideas to get you started:
 -->
 - 🌱 I’m currently learning game development in GameMaker
-- 👯 I’m looking to collaborate on 2D JS games
+- 👯 I’m looking to collaborate on 2D JavaScript games
-- 💬 Ask me about game art
+- 💬 Ask me about game art / programms / tools / people
 - 📫 How to reach me: instagram